Akai MPC (Live / One / X) Review

 Check out this cool and comprehensive review by Ollie Loops:

-Akai has been producing high-end midi keyboards, controllers, drum machines, softwares and apps.
-The lastes release of the three amazing MPC X, MPC One, and MPC Live, is everything audiophiles expected.
+Akai has been producing high-end midi keyboards, Ableton controllers, drum machines, and softwares.
+The latest release of the three amazing MPC X, MPC One, and MPC Live is everything audiophiles expected.
 All three types of MPCs have the same operating system and features except a few.
 The main difference between the three remains the price as well as portability.

 Another feature that sets each apart is the features regarding storage and also the battery.
 MPC Live has a rechargeable battery, whereas MPC X and MPC One lack one.